 More than anything, though, it means developing enough talented players with options to maintain roster flexibility throughout a season — where needing an emergency starter doesn't mean you have to sacrifice a decent prospect’s spot on the 40-man.

 Over time, this can be accomplished by smart scouting and development and keeping a constant eye out for players discarded by other teams that represent some hidden value.
-Bur that, of course, is the work of years.
-For 2021, this will involve trying to bring in as many good players as you can that are victims of other teams' cost-cutting.
+But that, of course, is the work of years.
+For 2021, this will involve trying to bring in as many good players as you can who are victims of other teams' cost-cutting.
 The Mets aren't going to be able to go completely hog-wild at the top of the market and still achieve that in enough quantity to significantly deepen the roster for 2021.

 We'll be talking about this stuff plenty in the coming months.
 Today is a day to rejoice.
 Deesha Thosar just tweeted out the official statement from Cohen that seems like good words to end on for today:

 Statement By Steve Cohen: